heatmiser/soloshift/README.md

 Requirements
 ------------

 A Linux KVM hypervisor OS, preferably RHEL/CentOS/Fedora with a minimum of 16GB RAM.

+For CentOS hypervisors, skip to 2).

+For Fedora hypervisors, skip to 3).

-If you're using RHEL for the base hypervisor OS, then you'll need to register and configure first.
+1) If you're using RHEL for the base hypervisor OS, then you'll need to register and configure first.
 As root, or via sudo:

+- Red Hat username and password

 `(hypervisor)# subscription-manager register --username="your_user_name" --password="your_user_password"`
 Note: Leave out the --password switch if you want to enter your password interactively and not record password in shell history.

-...or:
+...or Red Hat organization ID and activation key:

 `(hypervisor)# subscription-manager register --activationkey="your_key_name" --org="your_org_id#"`